Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data

 We fitted the neural network model that includes the internal representation $\bR$, the treatment feature of interest (nighttime), and the outcome variable (perceived violence).
 Unlike the text-based application, we did not apply a pooling operation to reduce dimensionality.
 Instead, we used a convolutional neural network (CNN) as an encoder to further reduce the dimensionality of the internal representation and then applied the same downstream neural network architecture as in the previous application.
 For the CNN layers, we used kernel size 3, stride 1, padding 1, and pooling kernel size 2 for the two versions of Stable Diffusion.
 The tuning procedure followed the same protocol as before, with additional tuning for the CNN layers.
 Specifically, the hyperparameter search space for the CNN layers included: \begin{itemize} \item CNN channel architecture: either $[32,64]$, $[64,128]$, or $[32,64,128]$; \item CNN dropout: from $0.0$ to $0.3$; \item CNN batch normalization: either true or false. \end{itemize} Table~\ref{tab:hyperparameters_image} reports the selected optimal hyperparameters using Optuna.

-To estimate the average potential outcome for each facial trait, we applied the methodology described earlier, using 2-fold cross-fitting in combination with the selected hyperparameters to estimate both the deconfounder and outcome models.
-All optimization settings --- including the choice of optimizer, batch size, number of training epochs, gradient clipping, and early stopping --- were held consistent with the prior application for comparability.
-We then compared our results to the linear regression results with a discretized treatment and the same covariates, which mirrored the original paper's analysis in \citet{lindholm2024facial}.
+To estimate the average effect of nighttime scene, we applied the methodology described earlier, using 2-fold cross-fitting in combination with the selected hyperparameters to estimate both the deconfounder and outcome models.
+All optimization settings, including the choice of optimizer, batch size, number of training epochs, gradient clipping, and early stopping, were held consistent with the prior application.
+We also combined the estimates from the two different generative models (Stable Diffusion versions~1.5~and~2.1) by the optimal linear combination method discussed earlier (see Proposition~\ref{asymp_combined}).